Student Plan Special: $17.95. Start your 15-Day Free Trial Today Explore More

 To most users, they might feel that their privacy is exposed when they’re included in the profile visit history, but LinkedIn on the other hand respects user privacy and that’s why they give users the option to hide their identity for the visits they make on profiles.

 LinkedIn is about connecting with people, it’s a platform designed for users to help one another.
-Displaying the profile visits history will help users explore people they share the same interest with and companies can find the right match for the skills they are looking to work for them.
+Displaying the profile visits history will help users explore people they share the same interest with, and companies can find the right match for the skills they are looking to work for them.
+For recruiters, tools like LinkedIn email finder can assist in reaching out to potential candidates directly

 Profile views history offer unlimited opportunities and resources to help anyone improve their career on LinkedIn.
 Some are just exploring the data to see who is stalking or spying on them, but that’s not the way you should look at it.